In just over a year, the Monzo development team had gone through 5 different continuous integration and delivery services.

 Being a small team — just three iOS developers within a fast-growing team of 45 — Monzo needed to iterate quickly, and find a way to build and distribute the app company-wide and to the community of their beta users.

-"Buddybuild has the best and most unique set of features out there.
+"Buddybuild is the best and most unique set of features out there.
 Nearly every other service is focused on generic build tasks.
 Most other CI solutions we tried were so unspecialized and non-mobile focused it became unuseful," say Garnham, "With buddybuild, it's quite the opposite."

 "We've been using buddybuild for 6 months now — twice as long as we used any of the other CI / CD services — and we're confident we've found a real solution." says Garnham.